-Numerous users of Android and iPhone devices have reported hearing an unidentified male voice saying, “A new station alert has come.”
+Numerous users of Android and iPhone devices have reported hearing an unidentified male voice saying, “A new station alert has arrived.”
 These audio alarms, which frequently don’t end on their own and may come many times in quick succession, can be quite aggravating.

 We have covered both the reasons why certain devices start receiving these notifications and how to stop them in this tutorial.
 To fully comprehend the information, be sure to read the entire article.